-• Documentation of recent health care experience (within the past three years), either in the military or as a healthcare professional
+- Documentation of recent health care experience (within the past three years), either in the military or as a healthcare professional - Submission of current American Heart Association Basic Life Support (BLS) certification prior to first day of class - Rationale for interest in nursing as a professional career choice - Work history and experience - Permanent resident of a TTUHSC service area

-- Submission of current American Heart Association Basic Life Support (BLS) certification prior to first day of class - Rationale for interest in nursing as a professional career choice - Work history and experience - Permanent resident of a TTUHSC service area - Status as a Texas resident or documented willingness to relocate - Active reservists must provide signed letter from reserve commanding officer indicating allowance to participate in program with completion to two-week annual training prior to and after VBSN track (SON OP 60.125) - First generation college student - · One page resume - Prior enrollment at Texas Tech University - Diversity of experience, including proficiency in other languages, knowledge of other cultures, and/or study abroad - A face-to-face interview Based upon fulfillment of all eligibility requirements as outlined in the School of Nursing Catalog and posted on the SON website, a determination will be made on an offer of an interview.
+- Status as a Texas resident or documented willingness to relocate - Active reservists must provide signed letter (Attachment A) from reserve commanding officer indicating allowance to participate in program with completion to two-week annual training prior to and after VBSN track (SON OP 60.125) - Active duty applicants will not be accepted to the Accelerated BSN Program (Second Degree BSN or VBSN Tracks) without verification of an approved conditional release from active-duty services for the duration of the program. - First generation college student - One page resume - Prior enrollment at Texas Tech University - Diversity of experience, including proficiency in other languages, knowledge of other cultures, and/or study abroad - A face-to-face or Zoom interview Based upon fulfillment of all eligibility requirements as outlined in the School of Nursing Catalog and posted on the SON website, a determination will be made on an offer of an interview.
 For those invited for an interview, an essay will be required.
 Professional attire is expected for the interview.